raiseandfall/mavenlink-tracker-cli/README.md

 # MAVENTRACK v0.1

-Track your time on Mavenlink directly form the command line.
+Track your time on Mavenlink directly from the command line.

 ## CHANGELOG